-In the first half of 2016, banks must report these ratios to the Central Bank and the SBIF.
-The evolution of these indicators will be monitored for a 12 month period and further adjustments could be made.
-The final limits and results should begin to be published in 2017.
-The initial limits banks must meet to meet in order to comply with these new ratios have not been published yet.
-For this reason, and even though the Bank has advanced liquidity management models, we cannot assure that the implementation of these models will not have a material effect on our business.
+The Central Bank and the SBIF are still making adjustments to the methodology for calculating these ratios and the initial limits banks must meet in order to comply with these new ratios have not been published yet.
+For this reason, and even though the Bank has advanced liquidity management models, we cannot assure that the implementation of these models will not have a material effect on our business and that the figures presented above may change.